shopware/shopware/src/Docs/Resources/current/50-how-to/270-custom-module.md

 As mentioned above, Shopware 6 is looking for a `main.js` file in your plugin.
 Its contents get minified into a new file named after your plugin and will be moved to the `public` directory of the Shopware 6 root directory.

+Prior to shopware 6.1.3 you need the following steps to make sure everything is loaded properly.
+This file is now loaded automatically after logging into the administration.
 Given this plugin is named "CustomModule", the minified javascript code for this example would be located under `<plugin root>/src/Resources/public/administration/js/custom-module.js`, once you run the command `./psh.phar administration:build` in your shopware root directory.
 *Note: Your plugin has to be activated for this to work.*